 Foundation Corps students go to school Monday through Friday from 8am to 12 noon.
 Monday – Thursday, students work on core academics, and then spend Fridays with their service corps team.
 Foundation Corps are only open for students attending the SLA.

-While earning diplomas, teen moms (and their babies) explore, learn, and share as active members of the service learning community.
-Only mothers with children under 1 year old are admitted.
+While earning diplomas, teen parents (and their babies) explore, learn, and share as active members of the Parent Child Development Center and the community.

 Public Notification of Nondiscrimination in Career and Technical Education Programs